taiseiyo/xpywm/README.md

 $ pip3 install xpylog
 ```

-you edit .xinitrc and .Xdefaults
+You edit .xinitrc and .Xdefaults

+And you install xconsole-fonts-**

 # CUSTOMIZATION